Time-Varying Dispersion Integer-Valued GARCH Models: Appendix

 \subsection{Proof of Theorem \ref{asymptotics}}

-We will show that the Conditions (A1), (A2), and (A3) from Lemma 3.1 by \cite{jenrah2004} are satisfied, which give us the desired results stated in the theorem.
+We will show that the Conditions (A1), (A2), and (A3) from Lemma 3.1 by \cite{jenrah2004} (see also \cite{foketal2009} and \cite{chrfok2014}) are satisfied, which yield the theorem.
 As argued before for the general case, we use Proposition \ref{martingale_diff} and the Central Limit Theorem for martingale difference to establish the weak convergence involving the score function in (\ref{score_asympt}).
-The existence and finiteness of the matrix $\boldsymbol\Omega_1(\boldsymbol\theta)$ follow from Theorem \ref{moments_P-INGARCH} that provides the finiteness of the moments of all orders for the linear NB tv-DINARCH process under the assumption that $\|{\bf A}\|_1+\|{\bf B}\|_1<1$, which is in force.
+The existence and finiteness of the matrix $\boldsymbol\Omega_1(\boldsymbol\theta)$ follow from Theorem \ref{moments_P-INGARCH} that provides the finiteness of the moments of all orders for the linear NB tv-DINARCH process under the assumption that $\|{\bf A}\|_1+\|{\bf B}\|_1<1$.
 Therefore, Condition (A1) holds.

-Moreover, under the assumption $\|{\bf A}\|_1+\|{\bf B}\|_1<1$, we obtain from Theorem \ref{Thm_StatErg} that $\{Y_t\}_{t\in\mathbb N}$ is a stationary and ergodic sequence.
-Then, the Law of Large Numbers for stationary and ergodic sequences gives us that (\ref{hessian_asympt}) is valid, with the existence and finiteness of the matrix $\boldsymbol\Omega_2(\boldsymbol\theta)$ being ensured again by Theorem \ref{moments_P-INGARCH}.
-That is, Condition (A2) from Lemma 3.1 by \cite{jenrah2004} is satisfied.
-Finally, Condition (A3) has been established in Lemma \ref{third_derivat_bound}.
+Moreover, we obtain from Theorem \ref{Thm_StatErg} that $\{Y_t\}_{t\in\mathbb Z}$ is a stationary and ergodic sequence.
+Then, the Law of Large Numbers for stationary and ergodic sequences gives us that (\ref{hessian_asympt}) holds true, with the existence and finiteness of the matrix $\boldsymbol\Omega_2(\boldsymbol\theta)$ being ensured again by Theorem \ref{moments_P-INGARCH}.